hcoberdalhoff/ManagedIdPSSamples/README.md

 # ManagedIdPSSamples
-Samples on how to use sys. assigned Managed Identities from PowerShell for different workloads
+Samples on how to use System Assigned Managed Identities from PowerShell for different workloads.

 Demos are sorted by API / PowerShell module in folders.
 Every folder contains one or more samples.
 The samples follow the following naming scheme:
 - `Az_` - This sample will use the Az PowerShell modules to create an access token.